The Asymptotic State of Decaying Turbulence: Concluding remarks

 How should one interpret the close correspondence with the classical BS result on decay (which is conditioned on certain initial conditions) and Migdal's theory that purports to be universal?
 We merely note that the $k^2$ spectrum for the BS case corresponds to an equipartition of energy at low wavenumbers, and hence may be more general than initially conceived.

-Future theoretical work needs to better reconcile how the universal internal structure (which appears robust for both regimes) coexists with distinct energy decay rates.
+Future theoretical work needs to better reconcile how the universal internal structure (which appears robust for both regimes) coexists with distinctly different energy decay rates.
 On the simulations side, the need still exists for a small number of targeted and well-controlled simulations at higher Reynolds numbers.

+\textit{Note added in proof}: In the six months that have elapsed since the writing of this paper, Migdal has developed his theory further, so it is now possible to give a summary that is more succinct.
+Further comparisons with the theory will be discussed elsewhere.

+\dataccess{The data used in the paper, as well as the Python scripts required to reproduce all figures in the manuscript, including a README with usage instructions, can be found at \cite{rodhiya}.}